-The importance of communication with people in Significance of the first impression.
-Analysis of different situations.
+The importance of communication with people in different situations.
 Difficulties in communication situations.
 Persuasive communication.

 Lecture: Communication Disorders.
 Special issues in communication.
 Management of the conflicts occurred during the helping relationship.
 Communication with the elderly.
 Communication with impaired persons.
 Communication with the 'difficult' patient.
 Communication with acute patients.